JupiterOne-Archives/docs/README.md

 `knowledgeCategoriesPaths` is the path the where the parsed markdown (from the repositories `jupiterone.md`) is placed within the knowledgeBase.
 It corresponds to the knowledge categories that will be generated for the article's location in vanilla.
 Adding a path that does not exist will create new knowledgeCategories for which the article to reside after a merge to vanilla-staging or main.

 After staging looks correct, open a pr to merge to main.

-After the article appears in vanilla, it will be updated when a new version of that repository's docs is published.
-This is via checking the repositories project.json.version against the appened version that is added to the articles body in a comment (not visible).
+After the article appears in vanilla, it will be updated when a new version of that repository's docs is published and changes added to the knowledgeBase will be overridden with next update.
+The file needs to remain to allow us to keep track of their location on vanilla for structure, moves and deletes.

 ## To 'Refresh' vanilla staging and/or production